hummingbird-project/hummingbird/README.md

 ## Hummingbird

-Hummingbird is a lightweight, flexible moderen web application framework that runs on top of a SwiftNIO based server implementation.
+Hummingbird is a lightweight, flexible modern web application framework that runs on top of a SwiftNIO based server implementation.
 It is designed to require the minimum number of dependencies.

 It provides a router for directing different endpoints to their handlers, middleware for processing requests before they reach your handlers and processing the responses returned, custom encoding/decoding of requests/responses, TLS and HTTP2.